glutanimate/anki-addons-misc/README.md

 - **anki-browser-lookup**: adds a context-menu entry to search the card browser for selected words.
 - **anki-browser-more-hotkeys**: adds two additional hotkeys to the card browser, CTRL+J for suspending cards and CTRL+E for invoking the "Add note" dialog
+- **anki-reviewer-hint-hotkeys**: based on [Hint-peeking Keyboard Bindings](https://ankiweb.net/shared/info/2616209911) by Ben Lickly.
+Adds two hotkeys to the reviewer: 'H' to reveal hints one by one, 'G' to reveal all hints at once.
+License: GNU GPL v3.

 ## License